 Instructions

 - Begin to heat the oil to 350 Degrees in a deep fryer.
-Remove the puff pastry from the freezer and using a doughnut cutter about 1 1/2-2 inches in width, and begin to cut out doughnuts on the puff pastry.
-Do not open the puff pastry sheet.
-Leave as is.
+Remove the puff pastry from the freezer and cut out doughnuts on the puff pastry using a doughnut cutter about 1 1/2-2 inches in width.
+Keep the puff pastry sheet closed.
 Save the scraps to make doughnut holes.

-- In a large bowl, whisk together the powdered sugar, milk, salt, and vanilla exact until smooth.
+- Whisk together the powdered sugar, milk, salt, and vanilla extract in a large bowl until smooth.
 Dip each finished doughnut into the glaze and place on a cooling rack until ready to serve.

 - Category: Breakfast